Get Started Making Bone Broth

 Many years ago, we would hear home cooks say that they simmered their beef bone broth for 24 or 48 hours.
 Some would even brag that they simmered their bone broth for 72 hours.
 That’s three days!

 When I first started making bone broth, I used to be part of the three-day simmer crowd, as were many other traditional cooks.
-But after a bit of research, I learned that beef bone broth really only benefits from a 12-hour simmer.
+But after a bit of research, I learned that beef bone broth really only benefits from a 12-hour simmer and chicken bone broth from only a 6-hour simmer.
+That certainly makes life a lot easier!

 Frequently Asked Questions